ayush1k/chatbot-open/README.md

 ## How to use

-1. In the app sidebar, paste your OpenRouter API key.
+1. Launch the app and enter your OpenRouter API key.
-2. Keep or change the selected model.
+2. Enter the OpenRouter model ID you want to use (for example, `nvidia/nemotron-3-super-120b-a12b:free`).
+3. Click **Start Chat** to open the chat page.
-3. Type a message in the chat box and press Enter.
+4. Type a message in the chat box and press Enter.
+5. Use **Change API Key / Model ID** in the sidebar whenever you want to update credentials.
+6. Use **Clear Chat** in the sidebar to reset conversation history.

 ## Troubleshooting